May 2021 (Updated Sep 2021)

 - Those constraints affect everyone to some degree, even those who don’t want them.

-For example, I almost never buy snack foods because once home, I can’t resist the urge to eat them.
+I almost never buy snacks because once home, I can’t resist the urge to eat them.
 This works OK for me, but they’re sometimes available at conferences or parties or whatever, and I have a hard time saying no. What I’d really like is for society to criminalize all mint-chocolate flavored snacks.

 (We’ll get back to alcohol in a second, I promise.)

 Snacks are laughable, but how about fentanyl?
 Some of the reason drugs are illegal is because of externalities or the idea that people don’t know what’s good for them.
 However, there’s no doubt that some former or potential addicts would choose criminalization if it was up to them.
 Say you used to be addicted but now you’ve quit.
 If you could snap your fingers and make all drugs disappear, wouldn’t you do that?

 Obviously, criminalizing cookies (or fentanyl) is bad for both responsible users and people who can’t or don’t want to quit.
 I’m just trying to point out that there is a tradeoff.
 Society has decided that tradeoff in favor of responsible Twinkie users and against responsible fentanyl users.

 Just as society made a different tradeoff for Twinkies and drugs, biology made a different one for alcohol, depending on if you got the East Asian variants or not.

 Sometimes we can give people the chance to “Odysseus” themselves without intruding too much on the freedoms of others.
 An example is gambling.
 Some locations allow people to “self-exclude” from gambling, after which casinos won’t let you play for a time period of your choice.
 This isn’t perfect, since now responsible gamblers have their ID checked, and addicts can still cross state lines or play the lotto or whatever.
 But it’s pretty good.